rafawendel/rafawendel/README.md

 ## About me

-📊 Software Engineer and Data Analyst @ [Promptly](https://www.promptlyhealth.com/en/)
+📊 Freelance Software Engineer & Data Analyst

 🩺 Also graduate of Medicine, but not really into practicing